7Eddie20/Rebuild/Weekly-Reflections/Week-2_SyntaxDive.md

 11. every character should be declared inside the single quotation.
 A character stores the ASCII value if the value initialized is numeric and not surrounded by single quotations.

+12. `sizeof()` gives the amount of bytes a variable will use in the memory.

 ---

 ### 📆 Day-wise Log